-The production of fish-meal involves large-scale cooking of unwanted fish parts that pass through a coarse strainer to remove large debris such as bones, etc. The cooked slurry then passes through a fish oil decanter centrifuge, separating the fish solids or fish meal from the liquid.
-The liquid phase consists of fish oil and stick water, which is valuable byproducts.
+The production of fish meal involves large-scale cooking of unwanted fish parts that pass through a coarse strainer to remove large debris such as bones, etc. The cooked slurry then passes through a fish oil decanter centrifuge, separating the fish solids or fish meal from the liquid.
+The liquid phase consists of fish oil and stick water, which are valuable byproducts.

 The output from the decanter is tunable for the desired amount of dryness.
 This fish meal is fish feed in aquaculture, mainly for shrimp farming.

 The fats, grease, and other fluid waste collected from restaurants and other establishments are collectively known as grease trap waste.
 This fluid is a waste stream that needs to be disposed of while, at the same time, the fats in this waste have commercial value.